 Credit Card Payments and Accounts Receivables

-Credit card sales from customers are technically accounts receivables for the company, but only for 1-2 days.
+Credit card sales from customers are technically receivables for the company, but only for 1-2 days.
 This one to two days time is what it takes for the bank to reconcile and deposit the amount in the company’s account.

 Accounts receivables is the amount that is due to the company by its customers.
 It is important to consider the default probability of the customer and therefore look at the Net Receivables numbers.
-Each industry has different set of credit policy and hence, account receivable days differ by wide measures.
+Each industry has a different set of credit policy and hence, account receivable days differ by wide measures.